Oct. 8-19, 2025

 Scarecrow Decorating Contest

-Each year, family teams register to participate before the fair begins.
-The first five are chosen.
+The S.C.
+State Fair needs scarecrows to protect the fruits and veggies in the Ellison Building during the fair.
+Each year, fair officials put a call out for (the first five to register) family teams to help.
 On the day of the contest, families bring their creative ideas.
 The five teams are given one hour to construct their scarecrow and the agriculture staff votes on the winner.

 Beef Cattle

-Open and Junior Beef Cattle Shows are comprised of the following breeds: Angus, Charolais, Crossbred, Hereford, Gelbvieh/Balancer, Mini- Zebu, Red Angus, Santa Gertrudis, Shorthorn, Sim Angus, Simmental, and Zebu-Based breeds.
+Open and Junior Beef Cattle Shows are comprised of the following breeds: Angus, Brahman (open only), Charolais, Crossbred and AOB, Gelbvieh/Balancer, Hereford, Red Angus, Santa Gertrudis (open only), Shorthorn, Simmental, Sim Solutions, Zebu-Based Breeds and Crossbreds, Miniature Zebu (open only), Steers (Jr. only).

 Location: Nutt Cattle Arena